 Kids are welcome to kayak, but they need to weigh at least 40 pounds to fit into the required life jackets, and kids 12 and under must be accompanied by an adult.
 Teens are required to have a signed consent form if they want to join a tour without a parent.

-Cruisers meet right at the cruise port dock, and board semi-rigid skiffs to reach the floating base camp.
+Cruisers meet right at Crescent Harbor near Centennial Hall and board semi-rigid skiffs to reach the floating base camp.
 There’s lots to see on the way, and the Captain points out interesting sights as well as any whales or other marine creatures that come into view.

 At the base camp, you’ll learn how to safely maneuver your tandem kayak, and you’ll suit up in the provided rain gear and personal flotation device.
 Kayakers then split into groups of no more than six, and glide across the water to follow their guide.